danielbodnar/awesome-stars/README.md

 ## devops

+- [cloudnative-pg/cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg) - CloudNativePG is a Kubernetes operator that covers the full lifecycle of a PostgreSQL database cluster with a primary/standby architecture, using native streaming replication
 - [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.
 - [carvel-dev/kbld](https://github.com/carvel-dev/kbld) - kbld seamlessly incorporates image building and image pushing into your development and deployment workflows
 - [devstream-io/devstream](https://github.com/devstream-io/devstream) - DevStream: the open-source DevOps toolchain manager (DTM).